 If you want to retain your customers and effectively meet their needs, you need to avoid waste.
 To accomplish this, you have to understand how it comes about.

-Lean production practices: Understanding and eliminating waste
+Lean production principles: Understanding the 7 types of waste

 Lean practice traditionally identifies seven basic types of waste – in the activities and concerns related to transport, inventory, motion, waiting, overproduction, over-processing, and production defects.
 Sometimes, you find resource waste as an additional category.